Sexually Transmitted Disease Vaccines March 2023

 Content Overview

-Chlamydia Vaccines - candidates continue in pre-clinical research.
+Chlamydia vaccine candidates continue in pre-clinical research.
+Chlamydia is the most common bacterial STI.

-Epstein-Barr Virus vaccines - candidates are conducting early clinical studies.
+Epstein-Barr Virus vaccine and monoclonal antibody candidates are conducting early-stage clinical studies.

-HPV Vaccines - are approved and offered in most countries worldwide.
+HPV Vaccines are approved and offered in most countries.

 Sexually Transmitted Disease Tests